Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery: Methodology

 It is important to understand the characteristics of GANs so that these models can easily be reimplemented and fine-tuned for generating high-quality synthetic images \cite{wang2021generative}.
 For generating synthetic images, DCGAN \cite{Radford_2016} is considered a baseline model due to its simple architecture.
 DCGAN architecture can easily be adopted and reimplemented for any type of imagery to address the data imbalance problem \cite{huang2021enhanced}.
 Therefore, this work adopted DCGAN for synthesizing PDR fundus images.

-The DCGAN is reimplemented for PDR images.
 The architecture of DCGAN is depicted in Fig. \ref{Fig.dcgan_final}.
-Initially, the DCGAN was adapted from \cite{Balasubramanian_2020} and reimplemented using the same parameter settings for generating PDR images.
+Initially, the DCGAN from \cite{Balasubramanian_2020} was adopted and reimplemented using the same parameter settings for generating PDR images.
 The DCGAN produced noisy images and was unable to generate realistic synthetic images.
-The reason could be for using batch normalization layers with upsampling and convolution layers in the generator and discriminator models of the DCGAN.
+This could be due to batch normalization layers with upsampling and convolution layers in the generator and discriminator models of the DCGAN.
 Sometimes, batch normalization layers cannot reduce overfitting but explode gradients due to the usage of rescaling layers repeatedly \cite{kurach2019large}.
 So, the layers of the generator and discriminator models were redesigned with deconvolution and convolution layers only as reported in \cite{saad2022addressing}.

 The DCGAN is fine-tuned with a learning rate of 0.0001 for the Adam optimizer.
 A Gaussian latent random value of 100 is used for input $z$ to the generator as adopted in \cite{Balasubramanian_2020} \cite{Chen_2019} \cite{Islam_2020}.
 The DCGAN is trained with a batch size of 16 for 500 epochs because both generator and discriminator models converge to a balanced state at this stage.